-By participating in The Bowdleflodes Project, you will be providing children with a rich learning experience.
-The Project not only encompasses key areas of the National Curriculum but facilities learning about conservation and endangered species.
-The activities have been developed to utilise art as the vehicle to carefully teach children about these serious issues in a fun and friendly way.
+By participating in The Bowdleflodes Wildlife Project, you will be providing children with a rich learning experience.
+The Project not only encompasses key areas of the National Curriculum but facilitates learning about conservation and endangered species.
+The activities have been developed to utilise art as the vehicle to carefully teach children about these serious issues in a fun and engaging way.

-The Bowdleflodes Project contributes to raising the standard of work being produced by, with and for our children and embeds art and culture into their education.
+The Bowdleflodes Wildlife Project contributes to raising the standard of artistic work being produced as well as creating opportunities to both share and celebrate that work.

 How long does the whole Artsmark process take?